softhints/python/README.md

 # python
 Jupyter notebooks and datasets for the interesting pandas/python/data science video series.

-# Who is this repo?
+# Who is this repo for?

 For people who are interested in data science, data analysis and finding interesting relation for data.
 This repository is related to site: https://blog.softhints.com/tag/pandas/ where you can find more interesting videos.
 The youtube channel is: